All Episodes

 Let me ask you about this.

-I I think there was an effort to intimidate you by attacking you because you wrote a uh a very honest open autobiography, and we know a lot more now about long-term injuries suffered by professional football players, college football players, and that's what we call it CTE.
+I think there was an effort to intimidate you by attacking you because you wrote a very, very honest, open autobiography.

-Do you think football played a part in it knowing all that we know now about uh uh about the hits that people that take, especially great players like yourself that play so many years.
+Do you think football played a part in it, knowing all that we know now about the hits that people that take, especially great players like yourself that play so many years?

 Well, to be honest, Sean, I don't know whether football played a part or just being bullied as a little kid.

-But one thing I can say that I I did what everyone supposed to do.
+But one thing I can say that I did what everyone's supposed to do.

-I went and got help, and I talked to some great doctors that helped me to overcome a lot of the things that bothered me.
+I went and got help, and I talked to some great doctors that helped me to overcome a lot of the things that bother me.

-And today I've never harmed a anyone in my life.
+And today, I've never harmed anyone in my life.

-And so when these attack comes out, it's kind of appalling and kind of insulting to me, because Herschel Walker has never harmed anyone in his life, and I would not harm anyone.
+And so when these attacks come out, it's kind of appalling and kind of insulting to me because Herschel Walker has never harmed anyone in his life, and I would not harm anyone.

 My thing is I've helped people.